The Changeover (film): Production

 The film was shot in Christchurch over a five-week period in the latter half of 2016.

 Release and reception

 The Changeover was released theatrically in New Zealand on 28 September 2017, grossing $112,749 during its run.
 It was generally well received by critics, with Stuffs Sarah Watt commending its "suitably New Zealand" feel and the filmmakers' decision to shoot in the red zone of Christchurch.
 Writing for RogerEbert.com, Matt Zoller Seitz called it "a perfect genre film", noting that "every role is perfectly cast", while also praising the writing, direction, and cinematography.
 In a similarly warm appraisal, the Los Angeles Times described it as "an astute adaptation [of Mahy's novel], balancing magical arcana with everyday adolescent turmoil"; while Slant Magazines Keith Watson felt that, despite some narrative flaws, it was a "lively and engaging excursion into an unusually naturalistic world of magic".
+The World Socialist Web Site's Tom Peters gave a more critical review, saying the film had more in common with the Twilight series of films than with Mahy's novel.